redsonola/collabcmi/README.md

 Builds a static copy of your site to the `build/` folder.
 Your app is ready to be deployed!

+### npm run test-build

+Reinstalls the dependencies and builds the same way that the production pipeline does.
+Runs a static server using the same snowpack certs that are used in dev.

 **For the best production performance:** Add a build bundler plugin like [@snowpack/plugin-webpack](https://github.com/snowpackjs/snowpack/tree/main/plugins/plugin-webpack) or [snowpack-plugin-rollup-bundle](https://github.com/ParamagicDev/snowpack-plugin-rollup-bundle) to your `snowpack.config.json` config file.